scrameri/Umweltbiologie/README.md

 Here is the `R` [tutorial](https://github.com/scrameri/Umweltbiologie/blob/master/Tutorials.ipynb) for the practical, implemented as a [Jupyter notebook](https://jupyter.org/).
 To start the interactive session, klick on the link [open in collab](https://colab.research.google.com/github/scrameri/Umweltbiologie/blob/master/Tutorials.ipynb).

-It briefly (!) introduces the following topics:
+It *briefly* introduces the following topics based on *applied* examples:
 * reproducibility in science
 * reading data
 * data exploration